stormpath/idsite-src/README.md

 manage, and secure users and roles in any application.

 This is the development environment for the Stormpath hosted ID Site.
-You can use this repository to build the same single page application (SPA) that Stormpath provides by default.
-The SPA uses Angular and Browserify and it is built using Grunt and Yeoman.
+You can fork this repository and use it to build the same single page application (SPA) that Stormpath provides by default, and you can make any changes that you require for your custom version.

-If you want to build your own ID Site and are comfortable with Angular, you should use this repository.
+This default application is built with Angular and has default views and styling.

-If you are not using Angular, you can build your own ID Site from scratch but you will need to use [Stormpath.js][] in order to communicate with our API from your custom ID Site application.
+If you need to make significant changes that don't fit within this application, you may want to use [Stormpath.js][] instead.
+That is a smaller library that gives you the necessary Stormpath APIs to do user management, but does not come with pre-built views or styling.

 ## Browser Support

-ID Site will work in the following web browser environments:
+This ID Site application will work in the following web browser environments:

 * Chrome (all versions)
 * Internet Explorer 10+